mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/introduction/index.md

 Konvoy is a complete, standalone distribution of Kubernetes that includes a native Kubernetes cluster pre-packaged for deployment with a complement of best-in-class addon services, enabled by default and ready for immediate use.
 By combining the native Kubernetes cluster with all of the components required for operation and lifecycle management, Konvoy provides an out-of-the-box and production-ready Kubernetes ecosystem that you can install using a single command-line instruction.

-Because Konvoy packages all of its components as a fully integrated and tested solution with complete technical support, Konvoy enables organization to easily provision Kubernetes clusters into a production environment.
+Because Konvoy packages all of its components as a fully integrated and tested solution with complete technical support, Konvoy enables organizations to easily provision Kubernetes clusters into a production environment.
-Its suite of pre-selected [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io) and community-contributed tools provide important additional functionality that is key to managing both cluster operations and the applications deployed on the cluster.
+Its suite of pre-selected <a href="https://www.cncf.io" target="_blank">Cloud Native Computing Foundation (CNCF)</a> and community-contributed tools provide important additional functionality that is key to managing both cluster operations and the applications deployed on the cluster.

 # Features and functionalities